Aami Mandir

-Aami Mandir, also known as Ambika Bhawani Temple is considered as a Shakta pitha.
+Aami Mandir, also known as Ambika Bhawani Temple, is considered as a Shakta pitha.
 It is a Hindu temple of the Goddess Sati, located at Ami, a prominent village in Dighwara of Saran District in Bihar, India.

-A very strange speciality is that this temple is situated at a place from where Lord Shiva’s Pashupatinath temple in Kathmandu, Vishwanath temple in Varanasi and Baidyanath Dham in Deoghar are at an equal distance.
+The temple is equidistant from Lord Shiva’s Pashupatinath temple in Kathmandu, Vishwanath temple in Varanasi and Baidyanath Dham in Deoghar.

 Transportation

 The nearest airport is Jayprakash Narayan Airport patna at a distance of about 57 km from the temple.
 The Aami Village lies on the roadside of NH 19.
 It connects with the major cities of Uttar Pradesh, and Bihar.
 Dighwara is the nearest railway station from Aami, which is about 2.5 km from the village.